samuelemarro/counter-attack/README.md

 Counter-Attack (also known as DL-VAX) is an adversarial metadefense that uses adversarial attacks to identify non-robust inputs.
 It is a continuation of [counter-attack-legacy](https://github.com/samuelemarro/counter-attack-legacy).
+Counter-Attack is the companion code of the paper "Asymmetries in Adversarial Settings", currently under double-blind review at NeurIPS 2022.

 # Installing